hashicorp/terraform-website/content/source/docs/enterprise/admin/upgrades.html.md

     $ replicatedctl app-release ls
     ```

-1. In order to upgrade to the latest version of the available airgap packages, execute command below:
+6. Upgrade to the latest version of the available airgap packages.

     ```
     $ replicatedctl app-release apply